 - Do not prepare the dough in advance or chill it- it’s best made fresh.

-How to enjoy tortillas
+How to enjoy keto wraps

-- To store: Leftover tortillas can be stored in the refrigerator, covered in paper towel AND plastic wrap.
+- To store: Leftover tortillas can be stored in the refrigerator, covered in paper towels AND plastic wrap.
 The paper towel ensures it stays soft and fluffy, and less resistant to becoming dry.
 Tortillas will keep well for up to 5 days.
 Let it sit at room temperature for 30 minutes before using.

-- To freeze: Freeze leftovers in ziplock bags, and store in the freezer for up to 2 months.
+- To freeze: Freeze leftovers in ziplock bags, and store them in the freezer for up to 2 months.
 Thaw at room temperature or in the refrigerator overnight.

-More delicious keto breads to try
+More keto bread recipes to try

-Keto Tortillas (vegan!)
+Keto Tortillas (3 Ingredients!)